 10. Encourage your child to keep a journal or blog.

 Keeping a diary or journal is a low-stress way to express thoughts and feelings.
 Writing about day-to-day activities allows teens to think through their ideas.
 It can also help them feel more prepared and confident when it’s time to talk to others.
 The writing doesn’t have to be polished.
 It can be just a phrase, a list of ideas, or even a drawing.

 Your teen may prefer to keep a private or public blog instead.
-Simple blogging tools, such as Kidblog, WordPress, and Tumblr, allow for combining words, pictures, videos, and links.
+Simple blogging tools, like WordPress and Tumblr, let users combine words, pictures, videos, and links.